Fire safety and smoke alarms

 What should I do if the alarm goes off?

 If your smoke alarm goes off and you smell smoke, everyone should leave the property immediately.
 Once outside, phone 000 and report the fire.

 Smoke alarms can sometimes be triggered by cooking smoke or steam from showers.
-This can be prevented by ensuring there is enough ventilation when cooking, showering or smoking.
-If the alarm is triggered by these activities, you can stop the beeping by pressing the hush button on the alarm or fanning away the smoke or steam.
+To help prevent this, ensure there is enough ventilation when cooking, showering or smoking.
+If these activities trigger the alarm, you can stop the beeping by pressing the hush button on the alarm or fanning away the smoke or steam.